tkoehlerlg/MyBookshelf/README.md

 ## Architecture Overview

-This app is built with Swift, using the The Composable Architecture (TCA) by [PointFree](https://www.pointfree.co).
+This app is built with Swift, using The Composable Architecture (TCA) by [PointFree](https://www.pointfree.co).
+An interesting fact about the app is also that the different logic and UI parts of the app have been separated for better development.

 ## Links